Email Personalization: A Guide to Higher Opens & Engagement

 The Benefits of Personalization in Email [With Stats]

 As one of the most widely used and lucrative marketing channels, email offers an incredible way to communicate with your customers.
 It’s a part of people’s everyday lives, so much so that over half of the world’s population has an email address that they use daily.
+For most ecommerce brands, that means email is also the cheapest place to test what real personalization looks like before scaling the same logic to higher-cost channels.

 And with the power of personalization, emails can produce spectacular marketing results.
 Even minor tweaks to your campaigns can lead to better conversion rates, website bounce rates, average order values, cost per acquisition, and customer lifetime value.

-But that's just the beginning.
-When you incorporate email personalization techniques like serving dynamic content based on a customer's preferences or sending triggered emails based on a customer's action elsewhere in the customer journey, you start to reap the full rewards of email marketing personalization.
+But that’s just the beginning.
+When you incorporate email personalization techniques like serving dynamic content based on a customer’s preferences or sending triggered emails based on a customer’s action elsewhere in the customer journey, you start to reap the full rewards of marketing personalization.

 Not only are personalized emails effective, they are expected by your customers.
 Online shoppers are well aware of the data that modern ecommerce businesses collect from their interactions, and those who opt in for marketing emails do so to be served with more relevant and customized content.